 It has already been stated that the SMILE method cannot treat higher-order aberrations (HOAs, or halos).
 Worse, it is known to contribute to HOAs.
 Many vision treatments can cause halos or difficulties with night vision.
 Laser vision correction procedures, including LASIK, are among them.

 If HOAs are severe enough, a SMILE operation could lead a patient to need a follow-up procedure to enable adequate night vision.
 In most cases, this isn’t necessary, but it is an important downside to discuss.

 Of course, this is only an issue in some cases.
-Goel Vision is able to provide treatment to patients in Maryland and surrounding areas, solving the accessibility problem in this region.
+Goel Vision is able to provide SMILE treatment to patients in Maryland and surrounding areas, solving the accessibility problem in this region.

-With that said, there is a good chance that SMILE will prove to be the best cost vs risk option available to many patients.
-The low procedural time, recovery time and overall risk are hard to beat, and the success rate for this method is incredible.
+With that said, there is a good chance that SMILE will prove to be the best cost vs risk option available to many patients, even over LASIK.
+The low procedural time, recovery time and overall risk are hard to beat, improvements made recently and the success rate for this method is incredible.
 In one study, 88 percent of patients no longer needed any amount of corrective lenses after the operation.

 Ultimately, deciding on SMILE surgery, LASIK or any other ocular treatment is not easy and should not be taken lightly.
 Comprehensive eye exams, research, detailed discussions with healthcare providers and exploring insurance are all integral parts of the process and determining if you are a candidate for SMILE.
 Until and unless you have taken care to look at all of it, it’s not yet time to join the 20 million + people who have benefited from laser vision correction.
 If you’re thinking about exploring “SMILE eye surgery near me,” contact your ophthalmologist or primary physician to get started down the path to better vision that can last for years.